 Most will want to participate, as we will, no doubt, take great pride in our community.
 However, we fully appreciate that some, due to age, health or time constraints may be less involved.
 But if you can’t mow a lawn or rake leaves, perhaps you can make coffee, hot chocolate or soup for those who can.
 We believe that there is a way for everyone to be involved.

 Shared meals in the common house are really the glue of the community.
 (Metaphorically speaking.
 The meals taste much better.)
 It’s a chance for everyone who wants to join in to get together and catch up with neighbours or make plans.
 Many activities are planned during the meals without the need for organizing a committee.
 People will also often find it most convenient to come home at the end of the day, wander over to the common house and have their evening meal with friends.
-Each household is responsible for preparing the shared meal approximately one day each month.
+Each household participates in preparing the shared meal approximately one day each month.
 That means, if you attend all the shared meals, you hardly ever have to cook dinner.

 Elementary, Middle and Secondary schools are located with 2.5 kms of our location.
 Kwantlen Polytechnic University is located 3 kms away.